Anstruther

-Anstruther /'ænstrəðər/ (Ainster or Enster /'eɪnstər/; Ànsruthair) is a coastal town in Fife, Scotland, situated on the north-shore of the Firth of Forth and 9 mi south-southeast of St Andrews.
+Anstruther (/'ænstrəðər/; Eanstair), known locally as Ainster or Enster (/'eɪnstər/), is a coastal town in Fife, Scotland, situated on the north shore of the Firth of Forth, 9 mi south-southeast of St Andrews.
 The town comprises two settlements, Anstruther Easter and Anstruther Wester, which are divided by a stream, the Dreel Burn.
-With a population of 3,500, it is the largest community on the Firth of Forth's north-shore coastline known as the East Neuk.
+With a population of 3,500, it is the largest community in the part of Fife known as the East Neuk.
 To the east, it merges with the village of Cellardyke.

 Description

 Founded as a fishing village, Anstruther is home to the Scottish Fisheries Museum.
 Recreational vessels are now moored in the harbour, and a golf course is situated near the town.
 Anstruther Pleasure Cruises operate sightseeing/wildlife cruises from the harbour to the Isle of May, the UK's primary puffin location, on board the vessel the May Princess from April to October.
 An abundance of other wildlife, including seal colonies, also inhabit the island.

 The Waid Academy, the local state comprehensive school, is a focus of the community and through its secondary role as a community centre.
 Anstruther has a parish church at its centre that is on a small hill.
 This structure incorporates a tower/spire feature rare to Britain, but common to the area.

 Anstruther War Memorial is located in the cemetery, somewhat further inland.
 It is of an unusual war memorial form, being totally flat to the ground, in the centre of a landscaped roundel, broadly adopting the shape of a celtic cross.